 2020 Toxic Air Contaminant Emissions Inventory

-- Inform risk-based updates to ACDP General and Basic permit categories.
+- Inform risk-based updates to ACDP General and Basic permit categories; and

 - Estimate Oregon's Hazardous Air Pollutants for the EPA's 2017 National Emissions Inventory.